SimFG/interfacer/README.md

 - interface: the interface you want to add a new method to it.
 And its full name is required
 - method: declaration of the newly added method
 - returns: the default return values of new method
+- exclude dirs: these dirs will be ignored
+- enable_debug: set true if you find a problem while using this tool, and the processing speed will slow because it needs to write a lot of logs to the files.
+- enable_record: set true if you want to get the relations between all structs and interfaces.

 ### Source build
 1. clone the repository